Skip to main content

 description: string # Optional

-prompt: string # Required
+prompt: string # Required, the prompt content

 category: string # Optional, default: "general"